-- (i) Dr S T K Cheung is the beneficiary of a family trust which owned 85,538,356 shares. - (ii) Dr S T K Cheung is the founder of a separate family trust which owned 35,455,308 shares.
-His spouse and family members are the beneficiaries of this family trust. - (iii) Dr S T K Cheung is interested in 20,222,633 shares together with other family members.
+- (i) Dr Cheung Tsang-Kay, Stan is the beneficiary of a family trust which owned 85,538,356 shares. - (ii) Dr Cheung Tsang-Kay, Stan is the founder of a separate family trust which owned 37,455,308 shares.
+His spouse and family members are the beneficiaries of this family trust. - (iii) Dr Cheung Tsang-Kay, Stan was interested in 20,222,633 shares together with other family members. - (iv) Mr Tang King-Hung is a director of Seasons Treasure Holdings Limited ("STH") which owned 2,000,000 shares.
+Dr Cheung Tsang-Kay, Stan and his spouse are also directors of STH which is beneficially owned by the family trust mentioned in note (ii).